DSRaw/VocabGrab/README.md

 A fresh attempt at my old VocabDrag project, this time using wxPython

 **2019/08/01 version 0.0.0a**

-My attempt at creating smooth drag and drop functionality in wxPython turned into writing most of the basic code for gameplay.
+My attempt at creating smooth drag and drop functionality in wxPython turned into writing most of the basic gameplay code.

 **Summary of Functionality:**